leon-ai/docs.getleon.ai/docs/packages-modules.md

 Expressions are the data used to train the Leon's understanding.
 When you execute the [training script](/scripts.md), all of the expressions of each module are browsed to generate the [classifier](/glossary.md#classifier).

+Expressions are wrapped inside a module [action](#actions-module-functions).
+This is how Leon understands which action he needs to do.

-Note that each module expression has its own confidence.
+Note that each expression of each module action has its own confidence.

 > ```json
 > {
+>   "meaningoflife": {
+>     "run": {
->   "whoami": [
+>       "expressions": [
->     "Who are you?",
->     "How they call you?",
->     "What's your name?",
+>         "What is the meaning of life?",
->     "Tell me who you are",
+>         "Tell me what is the meaning of life"
->     "Introduce yourself"
 >       ]
 >     }
+>   }
+> }
 > ```

 > E.g. [*Who Am I* module English expressions](https://github.com/leon-ai/leon/blob/develop/packages/leon/data/expressions/en.json) belonging to the *Leon* package.
+These expressions are wrapped inside the `run` action.

 ##### Fallbacks